 I always feel like I can’t fill the needs of my family until my needs have been met, and yet once again, I started my day of filling their needs, while my tank was “on empty,” despite my intentions.
 The clock continued its never-ending race, while I ran the laps up and down the stairs to rouse children for their school day.

 Breakfast- breakfast dishes- wipe the counters (after the 6-yr-old had already wiped them) – split up sibling squabbles – clean up dog mess – wipe tears over the “eaten” toy – get to the car to take the oldest to school, then back home quickly to get the other three started in their homeschool around 8:30.
-This was the daily routine of the 2011-12 school year.
+This was the daily routine of this entire school year.

 We had our family Bible time, then math, grammar, the regular subjects – I switched from one subject to the next, sometimes teaching one, while spinning plates in the background with two who didn’t have my full attention at the time.
 The day continued at breakneck speed.
 I looked forward to after school, when all were settled, and I would have an hour of silence before heading with the taxi-full to evening activities.